 - A uniform confidentiality and proprietary rights agreement that is to be signed by all employees as a condition of employment (see Standard Document, Employee Confidentiality and Proprietary Rights Agreement (CA) (3-518-4653)).
 Requiring that employees of companies with which the company does business (and has confidentiality agreements) sign confidentiality agreements can also be a sound part of a confidentiality program (see, for example, GSI Tech., Inc. v.
-United Memories, Inc., 2015 WL 1802616, at \4 (N.D.
+United Memories, Inc., 2015 WL 1802616, at 4 (N.D.
 Cal.
 Apr.
 20, 2015) (unreported opinion)). - An IT and communications systems policy that governs employees' appropriate use of these company resources, in the interest of protecting confidential information (see Standard Document, IT Resources and Communications Systems Policy (8-500-5003)).

-Robust physical and electronic security measures should be implemented and regularly tested, audited, and updated as part of the larger effort to protect the company's information assets (see Practice Note, Trade Secret Audits (W-019-2129)).
+Robust physical and electronic security measures should be implemented and regularly tested, audited, and updated as part of the larger effort to protect the company's information assets.
 The company should have: